2K12 Kub: War in Ukraine

 Ukraine retired its Kub batteries in the early 2000s to focus on the more modern Buk systems, but with the outbreak of the Russo-Ukrainian war in 2014, Ukraine's Aerotekhnika company begun repairing some of the 89 Kub units in storage and modernize them to the Kub M3/2D standard.
 According to Ukrainian media, two units were operational in 2021, while the Pentagon estimated that only one was operational prior to the Russian invasion in 2022.

 On 17 March 2023, the Slovak government approved the transfer of two Kub missile launchers, one Kub radar, spare parts, 52 pieces of 3M9ME missiles and 148 pieces of 3M9M3E missiles to Ukraine.

-On 10 May 2023, the President of Czech Republic, Petr Pavel, has announced that his country will send two "2K12 Kub' missile systems to Ukraine with a "relatively large number" of missiles.
+On 10 May 2023, the President of Czech Republic, Petr Pavel, has announced that his country will send two "2K12 Kub" missile systems to Ukraine with a "relatively large number" of missiles.
 On late August 2023, photos of Czech 2K12M2 Kub-M2 systems in Ukrainian service appeared on social media.

+By March 2026, according to Ukrainian Unmanned Systems Forces (Ukraine), the destruction of Buk missile launchers, by Ukrainian drones strikes, mean that Kub missile launchers are being deployed by Russia to cover the losses of Buk launchers in "some areas".